 We celebrate the death of Stephen at Christmas time because giving one's life for Christ is the logical conclusion to the Gospel.
 In a certain sense, one could say that the first seven chapters of the Acts of the Apostles, written by Saint Luke and ending with the death of Stephen, are the final chapters of Luke's Gospel.
 From that point on, the Apostles would spread out throughout the world, establishing Churches, baptizing converts, ordaining priests and bishops; all but one of them would, one by one, also give their lives in martyrdom for Christ, until that day that the emperor Constantine would convert to Christianity and make it the law of the land.

 When I was a Boy Scout, one of the things I remember being taught was that when you cut yourself on something—a twig or a jagged rock or anything—instead of bandaging it right away, you should let it bleed for a bit to allow the flow of blood to wash out of the wound any dirt or bacteria that may be in the wound, as a way of cleansing and purifying it.
 I think the Church is purified in exactly this way.
 As the lines between clear good and clear evil are drawn more boldly every day, I see Christians, albeit fewer in number, more forcefully proclaiming and defending the Gospel of Jesus Christ than ever before.
 I see them willing to suffer for Christ in a way that Christians haven't been called on to do for centuries.
 I see the pattern, which began with the death of Stephen, and which has been replayed by Christians so many times throughout Church history, beginning to be replayed again.
 And if we are blessed to witness the beginning of another era of anti-Christian persecution, why suppose that it will end any differently than any time before?
-Will it not end, as it always has in the past, with the triumph of the Church over her enemies?
+Will it not end, as it always has in the past, with a renewed and purified Church triumphing over her enemies?